OP-TED/eForms-SDK/README.md

 - `fields`: This folder contains information on the fields that compose an eForms notice.
 - `translations`: This folder contains translations of various labels and short texts used in eForms notices.

-The documentation is available in readable HTML format from https://docs.ted.europa.eu.
+The documentation is available at https://docs.ted.europa.eu.

 # Versioning